-Scientists have suggested various anatomy that might be involved in female orgasm.
 No research was necessary to establish the male sex organ.
-Men know (and their lovers know) what anatomy is involved in male orgasm.
-Scientists proposed theories about female sexual anatomy because women themselves (and their lovers) did not know.
-Despite the variety of theories, none of them has been unanimously confirmed by women.
+Men (and their lovers) know what anatomy is involved in male orgasm.
+But women (and their lovers) have not been able to identify the anatomy involved in female orgasm.
+Researchers have proposed a variety of theories but none of them has been unanimously confirmed by women in the general population.

+Men clearly want more than orgasm from sex, otherwise they would masturbate and be done.
+Men are not motivated by orgasm itself (which ends their enjoyment of engaging in sexual activity) but by the erotic rewards of engaging in intercourse.
+Men obtain an optimal sexual release from penetrating and ejaculating into another person’s body.
 Orgasm does not encapsulate all of the erotic, sensual and emotional pleasures men enjoy from sex.
-Men are not motivated by orgasm itself (which ends their enjoyment of engaging in sexual activity) but by the rewards of engaging in intercourse.
-Men obtain an optimal sexual release from penetrating and ejaculating into another person’s body.
-Men clearly want more than orgasm from sex, otherwise they would masturbate and be done.
 Yet orgasm is used to encapsulate all of women’s sexual pleasure.

 Young women assume sex must be amazingly pleasurable because their families and society try to protect them from it.
 They may hear about sexual pleasure through erotic fiction.
-Naturally they overlook the possibility that fiction might not be the same as reality.
-Nor do they perhaps appreciate the significance of the fact that pornography and prostitution are both primarily enjoyed by men.
-This ignorance is further compounded because no one is willing to state the fact that sex is primarily a male pleasure.
+They overlook the possibility that fiction is not always a true reflection of reality.
+Nor do they perhaps appreciate the significance of the fact that pornography and prostitution are both financed by male interest.
+This ignorance is further compounded because no one is willing to state the obvious conclusion that sex is primarily a male pleasure.

-Just as young people continue to smoke (despite knowing it kills), women are tempted to try sex (with all its risks) because of the association with adulthood.
-They also assume there must be some pleasure involved.
+Just as young people continue to smoke (despite knowing it can kill), women are tempted to try sex (with all its risks) because of the implication that adult maturity is involved.
+They assume there must be some pleasure involved.
 Otherwise, why would adults do it?
 In truth adults, just like teenagers, do many stupid things.
 They do them to be accepted by their social group.
-They do them because they think they will be admired by others.
-They do them because they think they are supposed to do these things.
+They take unwise actions because they think they will be admired by others.
+Some do them because they think they are supposed to do these things.